Mr-Guowang/Robust-ChP/README.md

 #### Output Directory Structure

-Robust-ChP writes intermediate preprocessing results, segmentation outputs, and optional quantitative statistics into a structured output directory under the user-specified `--output` path.
+Robust-ChP writes intermediate segmentation outputs, and optional quantitative statistics into a structured output directory under the user-specified `--output` path.

 A typical output layout is shown below: